Growth Trends for Related Jobs

 A kinesiology degree confers skills and training in sports and physical activity.
 A graduate can work in a technical capacity, by improving physical performance of individual athletes or teams, or may assume a more managerial position in planning activities or strategies.
 Degree holders typically get the highest-paying jobs by working for themselves, hospitals, or colleges and universities.

 Athletic coaches teach individuals or groups about the fundamentals of a sport, show correct techniques and help to improve athletic performance.
 They evaluate individual strengths and weaknesses so that athletes can excel in competition.
 They often work in school settings but can also work for amateur and professional sports teams.
-The Bureau of Labor Statistics predicts employment in all sports-related jobs to grow 23 percent from 2008 to 2018, which is much faster than average for all professions.
+The Bureau of Labor Statistics (BLS) predicts employment in all sports-related jobs to grow 26 percent from 2020 to 2030, which is much faster than average for all professions.

 PTs have a beginning yearly salary of $50,880 to $60,941.
 At one to four years of experience, they receive $53,255 to $64,702 and at five to nine years, they get $59,618 to $72,949.
 At 10 to 19 years, they make $62,492 to $78,139 and at 20 years or more, they earn $65,015 to $80,963.

 Athletic trainers help prevent sports injuries, and treat them when they occur.
 Though they are not physicians, they are recognized by the American Medical Association as allied health professionals.
 They may work with industrial employees, individual athletes or entire sports teams.
 A bachelor’s degree is required for the job, though many trainers hold master’s degrees or higher.
 Licensing is also needed in 47 states.
 Employment is projected to grow by 37 percent from 2008 to 2018, which is much faster than average.